granthale/wip-book/content/Notes/Andy's prompt writing principles.md

-In considering [[Prompt writing principles for flashcards]], one of the more thoughtful resources is Andy Matuschak's [How to write good prompts](https://andymatuschak.org/prompts/).
+One of the more thoughtful resources on [[Prompt writing principles for flashcards]] is Andy Matuschak's [How to write good prompts](https://andymatuschak.org/prompts/).

 **According to him, prompts should be:**
 1. **Focused**